jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 As a side note, with no hard science attached, my company issued a mandatory work from home policy on March 16th, 13 days before the model's estimated change date.
 Assuming the incubation period for the virus is up to 14 days as reported, these dates align!
 The model fit along with 95% credible interval bands can be seen in the plot below.
 Also included is the true number of daily cases.

+&nbsp;

 ![](/assets/canada-regression-plot.png)

 &nbsp;

 ### Canada with Less Data

 To test the model's robustness to countries that have not began to flatten the curve yet, we'll look at data from Canada up until March 29th.
 This is the day that the model estimated curve flattening began.
+Now just because there isn't a true change date doesn't mean the model will output "No change".
+We'll use the posterior distributions to reason that there is no change in the data.

 **Prior**